beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/10-setting-fields-reference.md

 ),
 ```

-### Multiple photos field
+### Multiple Photos field

-The multiple photos field displays a WordPress media lightbox that allows
-users to select multiple photos.
+The multiple photos field displays a WordPress media lightbox that allows users to select multiple photos.

 **Return value**
 A JSON encoded array of attachment ids for each photo selected.